 - You can also add shredded vegetables like carrots, cabbage, snow pea pods, and red onion for extra vegetables.

-- If you cannot find vermicelli noodles, the following options are pad Thai noodles, glass noodles, or egg noodles.
+- If you cannot find vermicelli noodles, the following options are pad Thai, glass, or egg noodles.
 Make sure to cut the thicker noodles into small pieces so they don't clump together when stir-frying.

 Pad mee is a much simpler dish than the world-famous Pad Thai.
 There are fewer ingredients used than in Pad Thai sauce.
-Pad Thai calls for tamarind paste, but this Pad Mee recipe uses Golden mountain seasoning, a popular Thai stir-fry sauce used in Thailand.
+Pad Thai calls for tamarind paste, but this Pad Mee recipe uses Golden Mountain seasoning, a popular Thai stir-fry sauce in Thailand.

 Pad mee uses angel hair rice vermicelli noodles and only a few ingredients for a quick yet tasty stir fry.
 It's well-enjoyed street food in Isaan and Laos.
 Pad Mee Korat uses wider rice noodles with spicy, salty, and sweet flavors popular in Northeast Thailand.
 Pad Thai is sweet, salty, sour, and umami and popular in Central Thailand.